zdzielinski/ssm-provisioner/README.md

 ## Examples

-A useful example of a working Terraform module is provided within the [example folder](./example).
+Useful examples of working Terraform modules are provided within the [modules folder](./modules).

 ## Releases